Submersible/node-python-bridge/README.md

 ## var python = pythonBridge(options)

-Spawns a Python interpreter pipe to execute code, and receive data.
+Spawns a Python interpreter, exposing a bridge to the running processing.
+Configurable via `options`.

 * `options.python` - Python interpreter, defaults to `python`